The 30% US tax credit has been reinstated for 2018 and is retroactive for any products purchased in 2017!

 The information in this literature is for general information only.
 The information is provided with the understanding that Enertech Global is not providing tax, accounting, legal or other professional advice.
 This material should not be used as a substitute for expert advice from a tax, accounting or legal professional.

 The American Recovery and Reinvestment Act adopted in October 2008 allows for a 30% tax credit for costs associated with ENERGY STAR qualified geothermal heat pumps, as noted in section 25D of the Internal Revenue Code.
-The credit applies to geothermal equipment placed in service through December 31, 2016*.
+The 30% credit applies to geothermal equipment placed in service through 2019.
+Tax credits will still be available at a reduced rate until 2022.

 *Equipment placed in service during 2008 was subject to a cap of $2,000.
 This cap was removed for geothermal heat pumps placed in service after December 31, 2008.